Abhinav501/groovy-example/README.md

 2. Installation and execution

-Simply navigate to the `src` folder and run
+Simply navigate to the `src/main/groovy` folder and run, `$ groovy Program.groovy /path/to/Persons.xml /path/to/Groups.txt`
+e.g.,
-`$ groovy main.groovy.Program.groovy /path/to/Persons.xml /path/to/Groups.txt`
+`$ groovy Program.groovy ../../../test-data/Persons.xml ../../../test-data/Groups.txt`

 3. Design choices

-While the coding example is rather small I deliberately chose a very structured approach where:
+While the coding example is rather small I deliberately chose a very structured approach to reflect the way I would deal with a 'real world' problem:

-- There is a parser class for each data file that needs parsing. (alternatively each of the classes could have been reduced to just a function as no state is saved).
+- There is a parser class for each data file that needs parsing.
+Alternatively, each of the classes could have been reduced to just a function as no state is saved when parsing.
-- There is a main.groovy.model class for each type of data objects collected from the parsed files.
+- There is a model class for each type of data objects collected from the parsed files.
 - There are unit tests for every class of the project.
+Some of these are a bit contrived due to the size of the classes.
-- There are integration tests to test the flow of the application.
+- There are integration/system tests to test the flow of the application.
+- I use gradle to build the project and manage its dependencies as it is also written in groovy and works great for both Java/Groovy and Android development.